 We take a personal interest in the quality and the establishment of your plant material.
-Our Salt Lake City area tree and plant landscaping contractors have developed a green thumb over the years and we have provided many beautiful garden landscaping designs to Pleasant Grove and all of Utah.
+Our Salt Lake City area tree and plant landscaping contractors have developed a green thumb over the years and we have provided many beautiful garden landscaping designs to Pleasant Grove, Park City and all of Utah.
 We have hand-selected specific growers to ensure that we receive their best material and handle all plant material carefully and have special processes that we follow to ensure the success of everything we plant.

 Plants and trees are living organisms that need care and attention in order to thrive.
 This section will describe what we do for you and what you will need to do for your landscape to thrive.

-As art of our garden landscaping design process we plant your trees and plants top of the root ball so that it peaks above the grade.
+As part of our garden landscaping design process we plant your trees and plants top of the root ball so that it peaks above the grade.
 If the root ball is too low, the trunk suffocates and tends to pool up with water.
 We leave the canvas sack and wire mesh around the root ball to keep everything intact.
 Attempting to remove any of that would damage the roots severely.

 The first months are critical as the material is in a state of transplant shock.
 Our Pleasant Grove garden landscaping design experts will do everything they can to minimize this shock and move the material toward immediate growth.